 Appointment/re-appointment of co-opted charity trustees

-73 In addition to their powers under clause 70, the Executive Committee may at any time appoint any Associate Member, Patron, or non-member of the organisation to be a charity trustee (subject to clause 64, and providing they are not debarred from membership under clause 67) on the basis that they have specialist experience and/or skills which could be of assistance to the Executive Committee.
+73 In addition to their powers under clause 70, the Executive Committee may at any time appoint any Patron or non-member of the organisation to be a charity trustee (subject to clause 64, and providing they are not debarred from membership under clause 67) on the basis that they have specialist experience and/or skills which could be of assistance to the Executive Committee.

 74 At each AGM, all of the charity trustees appointed under clause 73 shall retire from office – but shall then be eligible for re-appointment under that clause.

 75 A charity trustee will automatically cease to hold office if: –

 75.1 they become disqualified from being a charity trustee under the Charities and Trustee Investment (Scotland) Act 2005.